ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Use the :py:class:`~ray.rllib.core.rl_module.default_model_config.DefaultModelConfig` datadict class to configure any default model in RLlib.
 Note that you should only use this class for configuring default models.
 When writing your own custom RLModules, you should use plain python dicts to define your model configurations.
-See here for more information on :ref:`how to write and configure your custom RLModules <rllib-writing-custom-rl-modules>`.
+See here for more information on :ref:`how to write and configure your custom RLModules <rllib-implementing-custom-rl-modules>`.

 Configuring default MLP nets